 Gather the Essentials

-– A DSLR or Mirrorless camera that gives you full manual control
+– A DSLR or Mirrorless camera with full manual control

-– A lens (though usually cameras come with a kit lens, which will be suitable here)
+– A lens (most cameras come with a kit lens, which is suitable for beginners)

-– A tripod or stable platform for your camera
+– A stable platform or tripod for your camera

 – A stand or table for your product

-– A diffuser or a reflector to diffuse harsh light
+– A diffuser or reflector to soften harsh light

 Master the Basics: Aperture, Shutter Speed, and ISO